Review the most current UF Employee Preplacement Health Assessments Policies and Procedures.

-Preplacement health assessments are for applicants who have accepted an offer of employment for a position whose duties are included in the Occupational Medicine program.
+Preplacement health assessments are for applicants who have accepted an offer of employment for a position whose duties are included in the Occupational Health program.
 They are also for current employees whose duties have changed into the Occupational Medicine Program or whose duties fall into a newly regulated category.

 Scheduling a health assessment